Replace Wiper Blades for Improved Visibility and Safety

 Wiper blades live a tough life, exposed to the heat of summer and the cold of winter.
 If your wiper blades are dry, brittle or torn, the elements have destroyed their usefulness.
 You should replace them immediately.

 Subtler signs of wear can be seen on the edge of the rubber blade that contacts the glass.
 Examine the edge for pits or tiny cracks.
 Check to see if the rubber feels hard or brittle.
 A properly-performing blade has a smooth, sharp edge and soft, flexible rubber.
 If your wiper blade is folded to one side, not perpendicular to the glass, it may not effectively wipe your windshield cleanly.

 If you drive an SUV, wagon or hatchback with a rear blade, be sure to regularly examine it, too.
 Be sure to top off the rear washer fluid reservoir to maintain good rearward visibility.

 For light use in a mild climate, a value-priced blade like the NAPA Accufit wiper may work fine for your needs.
-But if you frequently drive long distances or use your vehicle in rugged conditions, consider a premium blade like the NAPA Genesis line.
+But if you frequently drive long distances or use your vehicle in rugged conditions, consider a premium blade.
 While these blades cost a bit more, their careful designs and high-quality materials deliver the best performance.
 Or if you live in a place with a harsh winter climate, choose a blade designed for cold-weather applications like the NAPA Winter Defense blade.

 Inspecting and replacing wiper blades is an easy DIY task.
 But even if you don’t do it yourself, be sure your service technician keeps your car or truck safe with properly functioning wiper blades.
 Your local NAPA AutoCare Center can help.
 Your local NAPA store can choose the correct fit for your vehicle and driving conditions.